 Yaguchi was born in 1939 in Akita prefecture.
 He is best known for his Tsurikichi Sampei fishing manga, which ran in Kodansha’s Weekly Shōnen Magazine from 1973 to 1983, and had 65 compiled book volumes.
-It inspired a television anime series that ran from 1980 to 1982.
+It inspired an anime series that ran from 1980 to 1982.
 The manga also inspired a live-action film in 2009.
 The Minister of Education, Culture, Sports, Science and Technology gave him the Regional Person of Cultural Merit Award in 2009.
 This year marked his 50th year as a professional artist.

 Yaguchi and Katsumi Tatsuzawa recently ended the Versus Gyoshin-san! manga on July 7, 2020.
 The manga was a spin-off of Tsurikichi Sampei.